mrfresh382/app_wsgi/README.md

   REVOKE ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public FROM postgres;
   \q
 ```
-11. After configuring the DNS and HTTPS with the help of Digital Ocean tutorials, I have two files in /etc/apache2/sites-enabled:
+11. DNS and HTTPS can be configured at the same time using the 'Let's Encrypt' tool.
+After configuring the DNS and HTTPS with the help of Digital Ocean tutorials, I have two files in /etc/apache2/sites-enabled:
 - 000-default-le-ssl.conf
 ```
 <IfModule mod_ssl.c>